mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 **`defaults/main.yml`**:

-These are default variables for the role and they have the lowest priority of any variables available, and can be easily overridden by any other variable, including inventory variables.
+These are default variables for the role and they have the lowest priority of any variables available and can be easily overridden by any other variable, including inventory variables.
 They are used as default variables in the `tasks`

 ```
 cat >> defaults/main.yml << EOF